OVERSEAS CRIME BEAT

 His own "oral history," based partly on "interviewing himself," is

 This Journalist Becomes Part of the Story: Predicting Surprise Attack -- Is it Negligence or an Impossible Task?
-This deals with his reporting of China's 1979 invasion of Vietnam, as well as intelligence analysis and the 9/11 attacks.
+The essay deals with his reporting of China's 1979 invasion of Vietnam, as well as intelligence analysis and the 9/11 attacks.

 Moritz was t